amarvr7/tennis-schedulerv2/docs/rules.md

 - Font configuration in layout.tsx is foundational infrastructure, not styling.
 Do not modify without team approval.
 - Never style text elements directly without using our design system components or classes.
 - Remember that the design system is the single source of truth for all visual styling.
+- **Title/Subtitle Pattern**: When using title+subtitle combinations, wrap in container with `flex flex-col gap-1` to prevent text from touching due to Tailwind's Preflight reset.
+Note: `space-y-*` doesn't work with inline elements like `<small>`.
 - Any exceptions must be explicitly approved and documented with clear rationale.

 ## **8. Context Awareness**